Acute events in infancy including brief resolved unexplained event (BRUE)

 In the past, these events were termed "apparent life-threatening events" (ALTE).
 This term was broad and included a wide range of events and prognoses.
 Other previously used terms were "near-miss sudden infant death syndrome (SIDS)" or "aborted crib deaths," which were discarded because they incorrectly implied a direct association between these symptoms and SIDS [1,2].

-Because of the diverse presentations, causes, and prognosis of infants presenting with acute events, evaluation and management should be individualized.
-This topic review outlines the primary diagnostic considerations, and a stepwise plan for evaluating infants presenting with this chief complaint.
+Because of the diverse presentations, causes, and prognoses of infants presenting with acute events, evaluation and management should be individualized.
+This topic review outlines the primary diagnostic considerations and a stepwise plan for evaluating infants presenting with this chief complaint.

 Brief resolved unexplained event (BRUE) — BRUE is not a specific diagnosis but a description of a sudden, brief, and now resolved episode in an infant that includes one or more of the following features (table 1) [3,4]:

 - National Institutes of Health Consensus Development Conference on Infantile Apnea and Home Monitoring, Sept 29 to Oct 1, 1986.
 Pediatrics 1987; 79:292.

 - Task Force on Sudden Infant Death Syndrome, Moon RY.
 SIDS and other sleep-related infant deaths: expansion of recommendations for a safe infant sleeping environment.
 Pediatrics 2011; 128:e1341.